pivotal/docs-tap/vs-extension/install.hbs.md

 # Install Tanzu Developer Tools for Visual Studio

-This topic explains how to install VMware Tanzu Developer Tools for Visual Studio.
+This topic tells you how to install VMware Tanzu Developer Tools for Visual Studio.

 ## <a id="prereqs"/> Prerequisites